kognifai/IoT/IoT Documentation/Overview - Security.md

 Edge devices will be locked down, and functionality such as for example boot from USB will be disabled for un-authorized users.

 # Monitor edge installations
 The edge software contains functionality for streaming of edge system logs to the cloud for security inspection.
-This makes it possible
+This makes it possible to monitor the edge for security incidents.

 # Secure storage of secrets in the cloud
 Any secret information in the cloud will be stored in a HSM device (Azure Vault)